 An accessible taxi might come equipped with a ramp to serve those who are mildly disabled when it comes to walking, i.e. the elderly or alternatively those who are using wheelchairs.

 Once inside the taxi it should have safety straps to secure a wheelchair and if the person who is currently using the taxi has trouble moving around, a swivelled out chair should be provided to increase the individual's mobility within the vehicle.
-Accessible taxis are also adding different forms of lighting to help the visually impaired.
+Wheelchair accessible taxis are also adding different forms of lighting to help the visually impaired.

 Using Assistant Dogs in your commute